 For any given spot-on-the-wall kick shot, the exact optimal distance from the first rail to the spot is the distance the cueball travels after it hits the first rail to the target.
 For a one-rail kick, this is simply the distance from rail 1 to the target.
 For a two-rail kick, it is the distance between rail 1 and 2, and also add the distance between rail 2 and the target point.
 For a three rail kick, it is the distance between rails 1 and 2, 2 and 3, and 3 to the target point ... and so on for 4 rails, 5 rails, etc. After about 3 rails the point of convergence is so narrow that it normally doesn't make any difference, just pick a spot at least 3 tables away.

 through-diamond rolling-cue-ball 2-to-1 one-rail kick and bank shot aiming system

 How does the through-diamond rolling-cue-ball one-rail kick system work?

-two-rail bank shot aiming system
+two-rail bank shot aiming system off a short rail

 Is there an aiming system for two-rail bank shots off the short rail?

 You can use the Plus System for aiming two-rail banks off the short rail, but it will require practice to learn how to adjust for the lack of running english and forward roll on the OB into the first cushion which varies with distance and shot speed.

 If the OB is fairly close to or frozen to the short rail, the systems below from Freddy Bentivegna work fairly well.

 Dr. Dave, I have been practicing the 2-rail parallel line kick shots you show in your book on pages 229 & 230 and demonstrated in NV 7.9.
 It works fine if I set up the balls similar to what you show in your book but I am having difficulty envisioning the same shot from other set ups.
 I don't think I fully understand how to determine the center line between the 2 parallel lines.
 Can you elaborate on this idea?